 Hygge colors are warm and neutral.
 They lend a sense of calm that adds greatly to the harmony of the overall design.

 Use neutral colors liberally.
 Grays, creams, beige, and greige are excellent foundational colors.
 To add color, stick to muted warm tones and pastels.

 Steer clear of bright or distracting colors.
 You don’t want any color in the room to draw attention to itself.
 The popular concept of “pops of color'' is not something you want to do in a hygge living room.

 Huddling around the fireplace is the idyllic situation in the hygge living room.
-It’s soft warm glow and warmth, not to mention comforting ambiance, is a necessity.
+Its soft warm glow, warmth, and comforting ambiance provides year-round enjoyment.